The Greater Altai Ecoregion is of global importance. Within that system, Russia’s Altai Republic is linked with Kazakhstan, China, and Mongolia.

 Why The Altai Project?

-It is the only nonprofit in the US, perhaps in the world, linking nature protection with sustainable living strategies and promoting both these approaches exclusively in the Greater Altai region.
-Our organization plays an important role in Greater Altai’s conservation and long-term sustainable development.
-Because we are small and dynamic we are flexible to address constantly changing conditions in the region.
+The Altai Project is the only international nonprofit linking nature conservation with sustainable development and cultural heritage and promoting these approaches exclusively in the Greater Altai region.
+Because we are small and dynamic, we can be flexible to constantly changing conditions in Russia.